macgregor/developer-notes/java/dropwizard-metrics.md

 Dropwizard Metrics is a java library designed to abstract gathering and reporting of metrics.
 It supports several metric types: Gauge, Counters, Histograms, Meters and Timers and can report these metrics in a variety of ways including JMX, Console, CSV files, SLF4J loggers, and graphite.
 The integration with graphite makes it particularly powerful as you can then store and analyze your metrics with many different tools like grafana to visualize performance or Shinken for alerting off metrics.

 ## Metric Registry
 The `MetricRegistry` class is a collection of all the metrics for your application.
-Each metric is associated with a `MetricRegistry` and has a uniqueue name within that registry (e.g. com.example.Queue.size).
+Each metric is associated with a `MetricRegistry` and has a unique name within that registry (e.g. com.example.Queue.size).
 There is a static helper method on the `MetricRegistry` class to help create names:
 ```Java
 MetricRegistry.name(Queue.class, "requests", "size")
 MetricRegistry.name(Queue.class, "responses", "size")